 This has been a huge political mistake.
 It’s not that the American people care deeply about foreign policy per se (though they care more about it than the polls and the pundits suggest).
 It’s that foreign policy fluency and commitment in a presidential candidate is a proxy for competence and leadership, which voters very much do care about.

 Yet, Romney has been campaigning as if the only thing of concern to the American people are jobs and material wellbeing.
 These are important, to be sure; but economic issues are not as politically determinative and as electorally decisive as Romney seems to think.

 The economy, after all, is still growing (albeit anemically); and people can collect unemployment for almost two years (99 weeks).
 Surely, this helps to explain why so Americans have dropped out of the labor market.
-In any case, American economic misery and deprivation are not all that severe.
+In any case, American economic misery and d